%20be%20truly%20invisible_.webp)

 1. Data silos

 Financial data scattered across multiple systems creates a complex web of inefficiencies.
-When your sales records live in your CRM, banking information sits in separate applications, and invoices are stored as paper documents, building comprehensive financial reports becomes a time-consuming, error-prone process.
+When your sales contracts live in your CRM or some shared network storage, invoices reside in the billing system, and revenue recognition processes are on a third system, building comprehensive financial reports becomes a time-consuming, error-prone process.

 Hidden costs of system separation